codewithnaveenrapelli/AEM_Notes/15_Sling_Model_Annotation.md

     - SlingHttpServletResponse: Represents the current HTTP response.

-    - SlingScriptHelper: Provides access to various scripting utilities and services.
+    - SlingScriptHelper: This Provides access to various scripting utilities and services.

 - Here’s how you can use the @SlingObject annotation